hibaa8/TSS2026-LunarLions/README.md

 # TSS 2026

-NASA Spacesuit User Interface Technologies for Students ([NASA SUITS](https://www.nasa.gov/learning-resources/spacesuit-user-interface-technologies-for-students/)) is a design challenge in which college students from across the country help design user interface solutions for future spaceflight needs.
+NASA Spacesuit User Interface Technologies for Students ([SUITS](https://www.nasa.gov/learning-resources/spacesuit-user-interface-technologies-for-students/)) is a design challenge in which college students from across the country help design user interface solutions for future spaceflight needs.
 The following is a web interface for the SUITS telemetry stream server designed and developed for the challenge.

 <div style="display: flex; flex-direction: row; width: fit-content; gap: 10px;">